shaack/cookie-consent-js/README.md

 # cookie-consent-js

-A simple dialog and framework to handle the German and EU law (as written by EuGH, 1.10.2019 – C-673/17) about cookies in a website.
+A simple dialog and framework to handle the EU law (as written by EuGH, 1.10.2019 – C-673/17) about cookies in a website.

 ## Features